Su-I Hou, Dr.P.H., C.P.H., M.C.H.E.S., R.N.

 Su-I Hou, Dr.P.H., is a professor at the Department of Health Management and Informatics, and HMI Track Coordinator.
 She joined UCF in August 2015.
 Prior to that, she was a founding faculty member of the College of Public Health at the University of Georgia, and served as the founding director of the Taiwan Public Health Study Abroad Program at UGA-CPH.
 She also served as an associate editor (2009-2015) for Health Promotion Practice, the Society of Public Health Education's official journal devoted to the practical application of health promotion and education.
 Hou is a recognized scholar of service learning by the Community-Campus Partnership for Health, and was also an inaugural service learning senior scholar and a recipient of the Service Learning Research Excellence Award at UGA.

 Her research has been focused on community and worksite strategies to promote early detection and prevention of selected cancers and HIV/AIDS.
-Her emerging research interests lies in eHealth communication and Internet programs, particularly for older adults.
+Her emerging research interests lies in healthy aging in community and older adult health promotion.
 Most of her research has involved working with community partners in developing and validating study instruments, assessing psycho-social factors of health behaviors, developing and implementing theory-based health programs, and evaluating the effectiveness of program interventions.